scifir/scifir-units/README.md

 - The dimension **money** is intended to be converted later to some concrete currency, with other libraries and data sources.
 - **IU** should be converted specifically for each different reaction, because the IU unit is defined in science different for each case of use.
 Then, it doesn't has a direct conversion, and only one formula.

+### Things to remember

+- All **vector unit classes inherit scalar_unit**.
+Then, vector_unit_2d, vector_unit_3d and vector_unit_nd are also scalar_unit classes.
+- The **display()** function in all classes displays the number truncated to 2 digits of the decimal part by default.
+The number of digits in the decimal part can be changed to a value different than 2 in each call of that function.
+- When comparing two numerical values, the display() function is truncating the decimal part, and so two classes can display identical but have a decimal part in the portion that hasn't been displayed.
+Then, the comparison will give false even if the display is equal.
+If you want to compare only the display of the class, then the comparison has to be done for the display.
+- If you want to compare two numerical values that are similar but not necessarily identical, you can use **std::fabs(a - b) < 0.01f** to test if the values are similar.
+- All coordinates classes have support at the same time all the coordinates systems of their respective number of dimensions, not only cartesian coordinates.

 ### History of units of measurement

 The first units of measurement have been created in the **prehistory**, by the **summerians**.